Amielskiii/WD---Seatwork-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

 Guiding Question:
  - What is the project
+   - This an introductory project in HTML that lets us create our first project in our class of IT0043 Web Design with Client Side Scripting.
-- Whats the purpose
+ - What the purpose
+   - This is to test our knowledge and understanding of our lesson so far.
  - What are key components
+   - Index.html
+   - css file
-- What technology used and how it is used
+ - What technology is used and how it is used
+   - Laptop and desktop computers are used for coding.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- index.html
-- Transactional
+- css file

 ### Technology
 <!-- TODO: List of Technology Used -->